 One player decidedly not fitting that description was the Tigers' slugger Hank Greenberg, who had been discharged from military service early.
 He hit the only two Tigers homers in the Series, and scored 7 runs overall and also drove in 7.

-The Curse of the Billy Goat originated in this Series.
-As of 2012, this is the last appearance for the Chicago Cubs in the Fall Classic.
+The Curse of the Billy Goat originated in this Series, as one Cubs fan was prevented from bringing his pet goat into Wrigley Field (other spectators had complained of its smell), and supposedly placed a curse on the team.
+Until their drought-ending Series win in 2016, this was the last appearance for the Chicago Cubs in the Fall Classic.
 Having last won the Series in 1908, the Cubs own the dubious record of both the longest league pennant drought and the longest World Series drought in history.